Getting a confirmation code from a URL

 Secret key.
 Available in the app properties.
 To open properties, go to Yandex OAuth and click the app name.

-You can also pass the password and app ID in the Authorization header.
+The secret key and app ID can also be passed in the Authorization header.

 device_id